By Aaron Kreider

 -2015 – created RedPhilly.org with info on how to research landlords, Philly Socialists, and a 30 page data analysis and maps of the 2015 Philly election results.

--late 2015 – retired from active involvement in the Philly Socialists due to disagreements over the organization becoming increasingly centralized (still a member)
+-late 2015 – retired from active involvement in the Philly Socialists due to disagreements over the organization becoming increasingly centralized and unsustainable (still a member)

 -late 2016 – joined Reclaim Philadelphia